Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Performance estimation of methods involving linear operators

-This reasoning holds only if we know, or conjecture, that the worst-case functions of a method on $\Fmu{\mu_f}$ and $\Cosym{\mu_g}{\mu_M}$ are one-dimensional.
-It is conjectured for \eqref{eq:GM} but it is not the case in general, e.g. fast gradient method \cite{nesterov1983method}.
+This reasoning holds only if we know, or conjecture, that the worst-case operator of a method is a scaling of the form $M=\alpha I$.
+We conjectured it for \eqref{eq:GM} but it is not the case in general.
 Similarly, we must not infer that the worst-case operator $M$ is symmetric for all methods and settings.
 Indeed, one can find an algorithm where the worst-case performance on symmetric operators is strictly better than its performance on general linear operators.

-Given expression \eqref{eq:expr_of_wmuL} of $w( \Fmu{\mu_f};h )$, it is possible to solve the last maximization problem of \eqref{eq:proof_of_corollary} and end up with the following conjecture.
+Given expression \eqref{eq:expr_of_wmuL} of $w( \Fmu{\mu_f};h )$, it is possible to solve the last maximization problem of \eqref{eq:proof_of_corollary} and end up with the following conjecture featuring an explicit convergence rate.